By Johan Engvall

 Russia’s invasion of Ukraine and the West’s economic response to it has put Central Asia in a precarious position.
 As part of what Moscow perceives as its sphere of interest, the repercussions of Putin’s war are bound to affect the Central Asian countries particularly hard.
 While anything but static, the nature of the Russia-Central Asia relationship still enables Moscow to retain a strong influence in the region.
 Russia remains the dominant security actor in Central Asia, even more so following the U.S. withdrawal from Afghanistan.
 Their economies remain closely interlinked with Russia, and at the political level, a distinct type of post-Soviet authoritarian leadership model with roots in the Soviet system facilitates political dialogue.
 Western disengagement from the region has left them more vulnerable, but the unpredictable consequences of Russia’s military adventurism might force them to realign their external relations.

 By Tony Pizur

-February 5th, 2016, The CACI Analyst
+February 22, 2022, the CACI Analyst

-The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with Johns Hopkins University's Nitze School of Advanced International Studies, Washington DC., and the Institute for Security and Development Policy, Stockholm.
-For 15 years, the Analyst brings cutting edge analysis of the region geared toward a practitioner audience.
+The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
+For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.